-A. GOOD CAUSE EXEMPTIONS FROM MANDATORY GRADE THREE RETENTION (Florida Statutes 1008.25) ELIMINATION OF SOCIAL PROMOTION
+A. B. GOOD CAUSE EXEMPTIONS FROM MANDATORY GRADE THREE RETENTION (Florida Statutes 1008.25) ELIMINATION OF SOCIAL PROMOTION

 - 1. No student may be assigned to a grade level based solely on age or other factors that constitute social promotion. - 2.
 The district school board may only exempt students from mandatory retention, as provided in Florida Statutes1008.25 paragraph (5)(b), for good cause.
 A student who is promoted to grade 4 with a good cause exemption shall be provided intensive reading instruction and intervention that include specialized diagnostic information and specific reading strategies to meet the needs of each student so promoted.
 The Okeechobee County School Board shall assist schools and teachers with the implementation of reading strategies for students promoted with a good cause exemption which research has shown to be successful in improving reading among students who have reading difficulties.
-Good cause exemptions are limited to the following: - a.
+Good cause exemptions are limited to the following:

+- a.
 Students who are Limited English proficient and who have had less than 2 years of instruction in an English Language Learners Plan program based on the initial date of entry into a school in the United States. - b.
-Students with disabilities whose individual education plan indicates that participation in the statewide assessment program is not appropriate, consistent

-- with the requirements of Florida Statutes 1008.
+Students with disabilities whose individual education plan indicates that participation in the statewide assessment program is not appropriate, consistent with the requirements of Florida Statutes 1008.
 212. - c.
 Students who demonstrate an acceptable level of performance on an alternative standardized reading or English language arts assessment approved by the State Board of Education. - d.
 A student who demonstrates through a student portfolio that he or she is performing at least at Level 2 on the statewide, standardized English Language arts assessment. - e.
 Students with disabilities who take the statewide, standardized English Language arts assessment and who have an individual education plan or a Section 504 plan that reflects that the student has received intensive instruction in reading or English language arts for more than 2 years but still demonstrates a deficiency and was previously retained in kindergarten, grade 1, grade 2, or grade 3. - f.
 Students who have received intensive reading intervention for 2 or more years but still demonstrate a deficiency in reading and who were previously retained in kindergarten, grade 1, grade 2, or grade 3 for a total of 2 years.
-A student may not be retained more than once in grade 3. - g.
-Students who have received intensive remediation in reading or English Language arts for 2 or more years but still demonstrate a deficiency and who were previously retained in kindergarten, grade 1, grade 2, or grade 3 for a total of 2 years.
+A student may not be retained more than once in grade 3.
 Intensive instruction for students so promoted must include an altered instructional day that includes specialized diagnostic information and specific reading strategies for each student.
-The district school board shall assist schools and teachers to implement reading strategies that research has shown to be successful in improving reading among low- performing readers. - 3.
-Requests for good cause exemptions for students from the mandatory retention requirement as described in Florida Statutes 1008.25 (b)3 and 4 shall be made consistent with the following: - a.
+The district school board shall assist schools and teachers to implement reading strategies that research has shown to be successful in improving reading among low-performing readers.

+Requests for good cause exemptions for students from the mandatory retention requirement as described in Florida Statutes 1008.25 (b)3 and 4 shall be made consistent with the following:

+- g.
 Documentation shall be submitted from the student's teacher to the school principal that indicates that the promotion of the student is appropriate and is based upon the student's academic record.
-In order to minimize paperwork requirements, such documentation shall consist only of the existing progress monitoring plan, individual educational plan, if applicable, report card, or student portfolio. - b.
+In order to minimize paperwork requirements, such documentation shall consist only of the existing progress monitoring plan, individual educational plan, if applicable, report card, or student portfolio. - h.
 The school principal shall review and discuss such recommendation with the teacher and make the determination as to whether the student should be promoted or retained.
 If the school principal determines that the student should be promoted, the school principal shall make such recommendation in writing to the district school superintendent.
 The district school superintendent shall accept or reject the school principal's recommendation in writing.